NormandaleWells/CSn/CS1/Lower-upper-bound.md

 >The version you'll find in many books returns the index rather than a boolean.
-The problem with that is the index is somewhat meaningless, since in the presence of repeated key values, you don't know which is returned.
+The problem with that approach is that the index is somewhat meaningless, since in the presence of repeated key values, you don't know which is returned.